squigglykip/skill-similarity-engine/project-plan.md

 > **IMPLEMENTATION FOCUS**: Based on current organisational data constraints, the primary focus is on **Job-to-Job Similarity Analysis**.
 Our implementation concentrates on generating high-quality job similarity matrices and related outputs optimised for Power BI integration.
 Employee-to-job and employee-to-employee analyses are deprioritised until individual skill data becomes available.
 This approach aligns with the "Prescribe Skills" paradigm where job definitions drive skill assignments.

+> **PRIMARY OUTPUT OBJECTIVE**: The core deliverable of this system is a comprehensive **cross-department job similarity dataset in tabular format** optimised for Power BI integration.
+This tabular output (structured as a fact table with job1, job2, and similarity metrics) serves as the foundation for all downstream analytics.
+While the system is capable of generating additional outputs (heatmaps, visualisations, etc.), these are considered secondary features that complement, but do not replace, the primary tabular dataset.

 ## Project Status Index

 | Phase | Description | Status | Branch |